sriyavasudevan/Question-Answering-System/README.md

 1. This QA System is topic agnostic - there is no inbuilt context.
 Depending on the context you feed it, you can ask questions about that (there is a little bit of structure for our task listed below).
 2. It selects the top 3 documents in a corpus and outputs the answer with the highest confidence score.
 3. It checks the spelling (Damerau-Levenshtein distance) and grammar (t5-base-grammar-correction) of the question before feeding it to BERT.
-4. It does remember context history as long as you are talking about one object, if you switch objects and then refer to the new object's history, it'll get confused :( - you can check some of our older issues for more information.
+4. It does remember context history as long as you are talking about one object, if you switch between subjects and then refer to the new subject's history, it'll get confused :( - you can check some of our older issues for more information.
-5. If you ask about something that it does not have in context, it will respond with "Unable to answer" (most of the time).
+5. If you ask about something that it does not have in context, it will respond with "Unable to answer.
+Please try again." (most of the time).

 ## Corpus used
 We used a specific corpus for our task, however it can be used according to your needs as well.
 The current structure is: